SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 currently used one.
 It is then easier to change of algorithm or to keep default values different of the standard defaults.

+In the textual interface TUI, the dictionary has only to be given as argument of the "*Parameters*" keyword.

 Third method : using an external Python script file
 +++++++++++++++++++++++++++++++++++++++++++++++++++